 About Wellville

-Wellville is a 10-year national nonprofit project to cultivate equitable wellbeing.
-Esther Dyson and Rick Brush co-launched Wellville in 2014.
+Wellville was a 10-year national nonprofit project to cultivate equitable wellbeing.
+Esther Dyson and Rick Brush co-launched Wellville in 2014, and it ended in 2024.

-At the center of our work are the Wellville 5: Five US communities working to improve their own health and wellbeing and inspiring other communities to do the same.
+At the center of our work were the Wellville 5: Five US communities working to improve their own health and wellbeing and inspiring other communities to do the same.

 Our Mission